-If you’re experiencing severe mouth pain and/or have badly injured one or more teeth, the 21st Century Dental team will see you right away.
+If you’re experiencing severe mouth pain and/or have badly injured one or more teeth, the 21st Century Dental of Irving team will see you right away.
 After all, the last thing you need in a dire situation like this is to be told that your dentist can’t fit you in for another week!
-Here in Las Colinas, our office environment is ideal for emergency cases – comfortable, attentive, and free of any unfair judgment.
+Here in Irving, our office environment is ideal for emergency cases – comfortable, attentive, and free of any unfair judgment.
 We simply want to help you regain a healthy, pain-free smile in record time.
-You don’t have to wait – contact us today!
+You don’t have to wait – contact our emergency dentist in Irving today!

-Why Choose 21st Century Dental for Dental Emergencies?
+Why Choose 21st Century Dental of Irving for Emergency Dental Care?

 - Same-Day Emergency Appointments Available